manuel-serrano/icfp2024-sudoku/README.md

 The web site https://hodoku.sourceforge.net describes a plethora of known strategies that humans commonly use to solve puzzles.
-Some are easier to implement than other.
+Some are easier to implement than others.
 The complexity of the implementation is generally coming from the number of houses or cells that are involved in a strategy.
 For instance
 [Locked Candidates Type 1](https://hodoku.sourceforge.net/en/tech_intersections.php) should be relatively simple to implement while [Complex Fish](https://hodoku.sourceforge.net/en/tech_fishc.php) are likely to be much harder.